denoland/std/inventor-notebook/raw/transcripts/2024-11/2024-11-28 model context protocol integration.md

 Tom
 1:25:31
 which were in the definitions to reduce redundant API authentications.
 That's pretty good like that's actually a problem.
-Gold definitions is definitely the...
+Domain definitions is definitely the...
 And then it made up some stuff which is a good act as it likes to hallucinate.
 12 homebrew platform operators explicitly requested this.
 Multiple instances of duplicate API usage detected.
 Oh, what's the solutions here?
 Implement an encrypted credential fault.

 Tom
 1:26:13